hanxiaowang00/iFlame/README.md

 ## ✨ Overview

-iFlame is a cutting-edge 3D mesh generation framework that employs a novel approach by interleaving full and linear attention mechanisms.
-This approach significantly reduces computational requirements while maintaining high-quality outputs, making it feasible to train on a single GPU.
+iFlame is a state-of-the-art 3D mesh generation framework that introduces a novel approach by strategically interleaving full and linear attention mechanisms.
+This innovative technique dramatically reduces computational requirements while preserving exceptional output quality, enabling effective training on just a single GPU.

 ## 🛠️ Requirements

-This project has been tested on:
+This project has been thoroughly tested on:
 - 🔥 PyTorch 2.5.1
 - 🖥️ CUDA 12.1